-All these IP door readers can be powered using PoE (with splitter), or 12 VDC.
+All these IP door reader-controllers can be powered using PoE (with splitter), or 12 VDC.

-Fingerprint, finger-vein, palm, retina, iris, face, and voice are examples of some of the biometrics that is read.
+Fingerprint, finger-vein, palm, retina, iris, face, and voice are examples of some of the identified biometrics.
 Biometrics provides far better security than RFID card credentials.
 It is better than cards or pin numbers because you are identifying a person rather than something the person is carrying.
 Many of the readers available Have multiple access keys.
-They can read biometrics as well as RFID cards and pin numbers.
-Take a look at our article Comparison of Security Provided by Door Access Systems for more detail about the security levels provided by different door access control readers.
+They can read biometrics as well as RFID cards and PINs.
+Please take a look at our article Comparison of Security Provided by Door Access Systems for more detail about the security levels provided by different door access control readers.

 Need help selecting the right reader?
 Take a look at our door reader buyers guide.
 It provides the pros and cons of each type of reader.

 Fingerprint readers detect the raised pattern on your finger.